-DETROIT MERCY DENTAL students and employees should feel free to identify themselves as such when posting to social media sites.
+University of Detroit Mercy School of Dentistry students and employees should feel free to identify themselves as such when posting to social media sites.
 The association of a University email address with a social media account does not imply University endorsement of content.
 An individual must make it clear when they are expressing the opinions of the institution.
 Add a disclaimer if comments may appear to be coming from the University.
 Employees should be in coordination with their supervisor prior to initiation a social media account on behalf of their origination (unit/college).